Phone-GWP-group

 Selecting more than one colour for your packaging

-Many people (wrongly) assume that arbitrarily selecting several attractive colours – which may be appealing in isolation – results in a pleasing design aesthetic.
-But the result is frequently the opposite.
+Many people (wrongly) assume that arbitrarily selecting several attractive colours, which may be appealing in isolation, results in a pleasing design aesthetic, but the result is frequently the opposite.

 In fact, it is important to select colours that work well together.
 Using the “colour wheel” is one of the easiest ways to choose these so-called “complementary colours”.